Actor Jonathan Majors in court for expected start of jury selection in New York assault trial

 Jabbari was also briefly arrested by New York City police last month after Majors filed a cross complaint against her, but the district attorney’s office dropped all charges against her the next day.

-Majors is charged with misdemeanors including assault and could be sentenced to up to a year in jail if convicted.
+On Wednesday, the judge, Michael Gaffey, described the brief arrest of Jabbari as “very unusual,” suggesting that Majors’ celebrity status may have played a role in the police department’s decision to charge his accuser three months after the alleged incident.

-Before jury selection could begin Wednesday, attorneys for Majors successfully sought to bar the public and press from the courtroom in order to discuss evidence in the case that has not been made public.
-The attorney, Seth Zuckerman, warned the evidence could “taint the jury pool beyond repair for Mr. Majors,” adding that his client may face “trial by newspaper.”
+“Did this only come about because of the high profile nature of the case?”
+Gaffey asked the court.
+“If this was an indigent, everyday New Yorker, would this arrest have happened?”

-Judge Michael Gaffey agreed, finding that the evidence was likely to be “inflammatory” and could taint a jury pool if it were reported in the media.
+Majors is charged with misdemeanors including assault and could be sentenced to up to 1 year in jail if convicted.

-The Manhattan District Attorney did not take a position on the matter.
-An attorney hired to represent the press, Katherine Bolger, opposed the move to seal evidence, noting that the public had a right to know the evidence in the case.
+Before jury selection could begin Wednesday, attorneys for Majors successfully sought to bar the public and news media from the courtroom in order to discuss evidence in the case that has not been made public.